Three simple areas to identify your weaknesses on nursing exams

 The Bad: It’s expensive.

 This is where you do a complete self-assessment.
-If you are preparing for NCLEX® or an exit exam like the HESI exit or ATI, check your previous assessment score sheets to identify weaknesses in content areas.
-After you realize you’re not that proficient in OBGYN, make it a point to review those content areas with Picmonic’s visual mnemonic study aids.
+If you are preparing for NCLEX® or an exit exam like the HESI exit or ATI nursing exams, check your previous assessment score sheets to identify weaknesses in content areas.
+For example, after you realize you’re not that proficient in obstetrics, you would make it a point to review those content areas with Picmonic’s visual mnemonic study aids.
 Picmonic has the research that says our study guides increase memory retention 331% and it’s the most fun you’ll have studying.
 Okay, the research didn’t say it was ‘fun’ but seriously, it is.
 We don’t need research to know that.

 The Good: They cover everything.